-Information collected about a pupil's SEN is confidential and will only be communicated to involved persons with the knowledge and agreement of the pupil's parents, the Headteacher or the SENDCO, unless the school has safeguarding concerns.
+Information collected about a student's SEND is confidential and will only be communicated to involved persons with the knowledge and agreement of the student's parents, the Headteacher or the SENCO, unless the school has safeguarding concerns.

-Confidential information regarding a pupil's SEND is kept in the pupil's SEND file in locked filing cabinets.
-If information on a pupil is required from the file, the information on that pupil will be removed and returned promptly.
+Confidential information regarding a student's SEND is kept in the student's SEND file in locked filing cabinets.
+If information on a student is required from the file, the information on that student will be removed and returned promptly.

 The SEND file will contain copies of the original documents; Health advice/diagnosis, SEND Support Plans; action plans; minutes from meetings; assessment information; Education and Health Care Plans; Medical Care Plans.
-The SENDCO keeps this file.
+The SENCO keeps this file.

 The TAs keep a file for their key students including SEND Support Plans, action plans, equipment, resources and differentiated work.
-This is not shared with the students.
+This is not shared with students.

-The SEND Register, Information Report and assessment data is distributed to all staff where appropriate and is held electronically on the School's network, which cannot be accessed by the students.
+The SEND Register, Information Report and assessment data is distributed to all staff where appropriate and is held electronically on the school's network, which cannot be accessed by the students.

-When information needs to be disposed of (e.g. removal from the SEND Register, changes to circumstances), the School confidentially disposes of such data on request.
+When information needs to be disposed of (e.g. removal from the SEND Register, changes to circumstances), the school confidentially disposes of such data on request.